 The major difference is in the way they heat the surrounding space.
 Infrared heaters heat surfaces and objects around them they provide quick heat to surfaces near them.
 In contrast, oil filled heaters heat the air around them.
 They take time to heat the space and give more constant heat.
 They also stay warmer longer after they have been turned off since it takes longer for the oil to cool down.

 The oil filled heater is standalone with wheels and looks like a radiator but space efficient and the infrared is more boxed shaped it also comes in standalone for the fireplace.
-They can be bought with wheels attached for easy portability.
 Both are good for space efficiency.
+Be sure to measure your space though to make sure you have enough room as well as the necessary clearance around the heater.

 The infrared is used as heaters that have the capacity to heat up a particular space or room.
 They can generally heat up a family room or a living space.